The Beaver Creek Hemlocks Conservation Project

-Donations and grants already provided total $205,000, gifted from an anonymous donor, and the American Natural Heritage Foundation, Annenberg Foundation, John C. Bock Foundation, James D. & Jane P. Watermolen Foundation, and Modestus Bauer Foundation, an anonymous major donor, and many other contributors.
+Funders to-date include the American Natural Heritage Foundation, Annenberg Foundation, Caerus Foundation, John C. Bock Foundation, James D. & Jane P. Watermolen Foundation, Modestus Bauer Foundation, an anonymous major donor, and many other contributors.

 Please consider making a donation to help NWLT reach the finish line and open this property to the public for recreation.
 Gifts can be made by clicking on the PayPal link below, or by sending a check to ‘NWLT’ with ‘Beaver Creek Hemlocks’ in the memo.
 Donations are tax-deductible and will be restricted to the project.

 Contact us with questions or comments.